-d.
+e.
 Cyberbullying

-- Cyberbullying, along with all other forms of bullying, will not be tolerated at Thornhill Primary. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.
+- Cyberbullying, along with all other forms of bullying, will not be tolerated at our school. - Full details of how we will respond to cyberbullying are set out in our anti-bullying policy.

-e Online Hate
+f.
+Online Hate

-- Online hate content, directed towards or posted by, specific members of the community will not be tolerated at Thornhill Primary and will be responded to in line with existing policies, including anti-bullying and behaviour. - All members of the community will be advised to report online hate in accordance with relevant policies and procedures. - The Police will be contacted if a criminal offence is suspected. - If we are unclear on how to respond, or whether a criminal offence has been committed, the DSL (or deputy) will obtain advice through First Contact or Durham Police f.
+- Online hate content, directed towards or posted by, specific members of the community will not be tolerated at our school and will be responded to in line with existing policies, including anti-bullying and behaviour. - All members of the community will be advised to report online hate in accordance with relevant policies and procedures. - The Police will be contacted if a criminal offence is suspected. - If we are unclear on how to respond, or whether a criminal offence has been committed, the DSL (or deputy) will obtain advice through First Contact or Durham Police g.
 Online Radicalisation and Extremism

-- We will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site. - If we are concerned that a child or parent/carer may be at risk of radicalisation online, the DSL (or deputy) will be informed immediately, and action will be taken in line with our child protection policy. - If we are concerned that member of staff may be at risk of radicalisation online, the headteacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.
+- We will take all reasonable precautions to ensure that learners and staff are safe from terrorist and extremist material when accessing the internet on site.
+Internet use is monitored through the Smoothwall filtering system. - If we are concerned that a child or parent/carer may be at risk of radicalisation online, the DSL (or deputy) will be informed immediately, and action will be taken in line with our child protection policy. - If we are concerned that member of staff may be at risk of radicalisation online, the headteacher will be informed immediately, and action will be taken in line with the child protection and allegations policies.